Harriet Harman: UK Special Envoy for Women and Girls

+On 8 March 2025, International Women's Day, Harman was appointed by Foreign Secretary David Lammy as UK Special Envoy for Women and Girls, with the aim to "co-ordinate efforts across the globe" to push for the protection of women's and girls rights over reproductive health, access to education and freedom from gender-based violence.

-In 2025, she was appointed by David Lammy as UK Special Envoy for Women and Girls.
-Having previously described herself as a detractor of Peter Mandelson, she stated on Beth Rigby's podcast Electoral Dysfunction that his failure to resign over his ties to the sex offender Jeffrey Epstein was "shameful".
+Having previously described herself as a detractor of Peter Mandelson, Harman stated on Beth Rigby's podcast Electoral Dysfunction that his failure to resign over his ties to the sex offender Jeffrey Epstein was "shameful".
 She argued that Mandelson should have known the gravity of his relationship with Epstein and stepped down in the "national interest" rather than being forced to leave.
-She described his appointment as UK ambassador to the US as a "horrible, awful episode" and expressed disbelief that Mandelson would send messages of "love and support" to a convicted sex offender, particularly as she serves as the UK's special envoy for women and girls.
+She described his appointment as UK ambassador to the United States as a "horrible, awful episode" and expressed disbelief that Mandelson would send messages of "love and support" to a convicted sex offender, particularly as she serves as the UK's special envoy for women and girls.
 She publicly sided with Prime Minister Keir Starmer's decision to sack Mandelson, saying, "it was right that Keir Starmer sacked him".

+In February 2026, Harman stated that the ongoing Mandelson scandal could "finish" Starmer "unless he takes action", saying that he looked "weak, naïve and gullible."
+She also led calls for Starmer to appoint a woman as his de facto deputy leader to oversee a "complete culture change" in Downing Street.

+On the 9 May 2026, Keir Starmer appointed Harman as his adviser on Women and Girls.

 Personal life

-Harman married Jack Dromey in 1982 in Brent, after meeting him on the picket line of the Grunwick dispute in 1977; she was legal advisor to the Grunwick Strike Committee.
+Harman married Jack Dromey in August 1982 at Willesden Register Office in North London, after meeting him on the picket line of the Grunwick dispute in 1977; she was legal advisor to the Grunwick Strike Committee.
 They had three children: Harry (born February 1983), Joseph (born November 1984) and Amy (born January 1987).
 Harry and Amy have Harman's surname.
-Labour colleague Patricia Hewitt is godmother to one of her children.
-She sent Harry to the grant-maintained Roman Catholic London Oratory School and Joseph to the state selective St Olave's Grammar School, Orpington.

-Harman has owned a number of houses and properties, including her home in Herne Hill, south London and a house in Suffolk.
+Labour colleague Patricia Hewitt is godmother to one of their children.
+They sent Harry to the grant-maintained Roman Catholic London Oratory School and Joseph to the state selective St Olave's Grammar School, Orpington.
+They owned a number of houses and properties, including a home in Herne Hill, London and a house in Suffolk.
+Dromey died on 7 January 2022.

-Harman is a committed feminist, having said, "I am in the Labour Party because I am a feminist.
-I am in the Labour Party because I believe in equality."
-In 2017, her book A Woman's Work was published.
-It is her personal examination of women's progressive politics over the last thirty years.

-In late 1988, Harman was absent from the Commons for some time and on 26 December it was reported that she was suffering pneumonia brought on by psittacosis.

 In 2012, Harman was awarded the Freedom of the Borough of Southwark.